aeldelaney/crick-crack-the-krakens-back/README.md

   - Here the player can manually save their progress
 - The player can move using the `wasd` or `arrow keys` for movement
   - Moving around quickly generates noise
+  - The player can hold the `SHIFT` key to move more slowly and quietly
 - The player can hold their breath for [NUMBER OF SECONDS] seconds at a time using the `b` key
 - The player can point and click to interact with objects
   - The mouse icon will change to indicate that an object is interactable